Information for Inpatients

 Reasonable offer date for surgery

 If clinically appropriate we will telephone you at least three weeks prior to your date of surgery.
-However you will be given the opportunity for short notice admission (less than three weeks).
+However, you will be given the opportunity for short notice admission (less than three weeks).
 We will hopefully be in a position to offer you up to three dates.
-If you are unable to accept any of these dates we may return you to your GP.
+If you are unable to accept any of these dates, we may return you to your GP.
 Your GP will re-refer you when you are available.

 What happens if I cancel my surgery date?

 You will agree the date of your surgery verbally and we will follow this up with a letter confirming the arrangements that have been made.
-If the date of your surgery then becomes inconvenient you should notify the Admissions Department as early as possible prior to your surgery date using the phone number on your letter.
-A 'patient pause' may be added from the point you make contact to the point you are available for surgery.
-If you do not inform us and fail to arrive for admission, we may return your care back to your GP.
-If your GP considers that you should be seen again he/she will re-refer you.
-For full details please refer to our Patient Access Policy.
+If the date of your surgery then becomes inconvenient you should notify us as early as possible prior to your surgery date.
+Please contact us using the phone number on your appointment letter.
+A ‘patient pause’ may be added from the point you make contact to the point you are available for surgery.

 Consenting for treatment

 Health professionals need to gain your consent.
-Before having your operation you should be asked to sign a consent form.
+Before having your operation, you should be asked to sign a consent form.
 Before you consent be sure that you are aware of the risks, benefits and alternatives.
 You can withdraw consent at any time.

 What should I bring with me?